29 Non-Diamond Engagement Rings That Make a Statement

 We've got one word for this ring: showstopper.
 A oval ruby surrounded by a diamond halo is pure, vintage-inspired glamour.

-If color is really your thing, consider an engagement ring with a paraiba sapphire center stone—it's neon bluish-green tones are bold and beautiful.
+If color is really your thing, consider an engagement ring with an aquamarine center stone like this one by Selim Mouzannar—it's pastel blue tones are bold and beautiful.

 Looking to mix it up?
-An emerald cut tourmaline running east/west as opposed to the traditional north/south setting just feels fresh.
+An oval paraiba tourmaline in a traditional three stone setting just feels fresh.

-An elaborate yellow gold setting plays up the vivid light blue hue of this aquamarine center stone.
+An elaborate yellow gold setting plays up the vivid red hue of this ruby engagement ring by Sylva & Cie.